 Ancor, maker of testers favorite budget-priced tool for stripping insulation makes a popular (but not inexpensive) double-action crimper designed for insulated terminal fittings; this makes it much easier to apply the correct amount of compression to insulated terminals.
-One reader recommended a more reasonably priced crimpers (#22-770) from MCM Electronics, which look very similar to those from Ancor.
-MCM also makes an inexpensive wire stripper, although I have no experience with this particular tool.
+One reader recommended a more reasonably priced crimpers (#22-770) from MCM Electronics, (now Newark element14) which look very similar to those from Ancor.
 As for wire-cutters, a good set of 8-inch, heavy-duty cutting pliers or lineman’s pliers from Klein tools or something similar offer better leverage and a sharper edge than a cheap set of needle-nose pliers with a cutter.

 Tools in hand, were ready to roll.
 First the wire.
 To determine whether your wiring has been affected by moisture, cut off the terminal on a suspicious wire and strip back about a half-inch of insulation.
 If the wire is black, and not shiny pink, then corrosion has begun to migrate up the conductor.
 You’ll need to strip back the insulation until you find clean, pink copper (or shiny silver in the case of pre-tinned boat cable).
 Usually, this requires stripping back no more than an inch or so of insulation.